The Bankrate promise

 How to file a claim

-If you get in an accident, the process for filing claims is similar across car insurance companies:
+If you get in an accident, the process for filing claims is similar across car insurance companies.
+After an accident, you should:

 - Gather the documentation needed to file your claim.
 Your insurance professional can provide you with this information, but it generally includes a “proof of claim” report and a copy of the police report.

 - Monitor your claim progress through the insurance company and be sure to follow up with your claim specialist.

 What goes into insurance rates